bredamatt/cardano-notes/revealjs/mattia/governance.md

 Inactive proposals are eventually archived.

-### Funding rounds
+### Treasury funding

-FPs are voted upon during funding rounds.
 As mentioned, Cardano uses a treasury-model for collective decision making purposes.

 Currently, Cardano's treasury system is in Funding round 9 (usually listed as FUND9).
 The data surrounding the treasury, and its overall funding history, is relatively transparent, but not necessarily easy to understand.
 The data is generally shared through a shared Google Doc, which is publicly readable, but terminology is defined across various information sources.

-### Treasury

 As mentioned, Cardano uses a treasury system to govern the evolution of the protocol.
 The treasury can be seen as a fund for collective decision making purposes.

-### Funding

 The treasury is funded in three different ways:

-- when new blocks are minted, a proportion of the reward goes to the treasury
+1. when new blocks are minted, a proportion of the rewards goes to the treasury
-- miners' rewards are taxed, and the tax is collected to the treasury
+2. miners' rewards are taxed, and the tax is collected to the treasury
-- donations, or charity are also possible venues of funding
+3. donations, or charity are also possible venues of funding

+The funds in the treasury are thereafter used to fund proposals.

 ### Voters

-Community members, who decides to vote on a project.
-They do this by depositing an amount of Ada (Cardano native-token).

-They are incentivized to deposit more within a voting round whenever they see proposals they are interested in.
+These are community members who decides to vote on the projects proposed in a particular funding round.
+They do this by depositing an amount of ADA as a security deposit.
+The more they deposit, the more voting power they have.
+In other words, their "stake" is proportional to their voting power.
+Because voting power determines which proposals win, taking a huge risk in a particular voting rode by depositing a lot of stake, leads to "skin-in-the-game", and therefore also accountability.

+The voting power deposited within a particular funding round can also be delegated to one, or more experts.
+This way, voters can make the decision making more efficient by passing their voting power to someone more knowledgeable about the projects proposed in a particular funding round.

+However, this also introduces a problem.
+Since voters are rewarded for participating in the community, and as this reward is proportional to their stake, this model leads to a "rich-gets-richer" scenario, which eventually could lead to a stronger degree of centralization than desirable.
+That being said, this model thus satisfies the sustainability of partcipation, as per the Blockchain governance framework listed above.
+Indeed, there would be no reason to participate in anything, if it didn't give you anything in return, and the extent to which this return is favorable, determines whether it is a sustainable model, or not.
+Therefore, we argue that the staking-based governance protocol used for voters is good.
+This is because it gives incentives to not only vote, but also to integrate more profoundly into the ecoysystems, by running nodes, creating proposals, and so forth.

 ### Experts

-A community member, who declares him/herself as an expert on a particular topic and receives "delegated stake".
+A community member, who declares him/herself as an expert on a particular topic.
+The experts receives "delegated stake", and can use this to have a strong say on which projects end up getting voted on, since delegated stake is accumulative.

-This is a particular type of staking mechanism which lets voters delegate their voting power to an expert, without sending his/her coins to them directly.
+It should also be noted that this type of delegative stake a particular type of staking mechanism which lets voters delegate their voting power to an expert, without sending his/her coins to them directly.

 ### Committee

-A (*partially*) randomly chosen "special" voter (for example someone who has deposited a large stake), which is in charge of tallying and executing the votes.
+A (*partially*) randomly chosen "special" voter (for example someone who has deposited a large stake), who is in charge of tallying votes.

-The likelihood of being selected as a committee member is propotional to the amount of stake a particular voter has deposited, but all randomly chosen committee members, must also confirm their position on the committee with a special transaction.
+The likelihood of being selected as a committee member is propotional to the amount of stake a particular voter has deposited.
+Nevertheless, all randomly chosen committee members must also confirm their position on the committee with a special registration transaction.

 ## Collective Decision Making